 Direct discrimination occurs when someone treats, or proposes to treat, the aggrieved person less favourably than it treats, or would treat, a person of a different age under circumstances that are the same or materially the same, if the discriminator does so because of the aggrieved person’s age or a characteristic that appertains or is generally imputed to a person of that age.

-the condition, requirement or practice is not reasonable; and
+· The condition, requirement or practice is not reasonable; and

-the condition, requirement or practice has or is likely to have the effect of disadvantaging persons of that age.
+· The condition, requirement or practice has or is likely to have the effect of disadvantaging persons of that age.

-In addition to electing between the AD Act and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) ("FW Act").
+In addition to electing between the AD Act and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) (‘FW Act’).

-Finally, an employee who has their employment terminated because of age may also make an ‘unlawful termination’ claim under the FW Act.
+An employee who has their employment terminated because of age may also make an ‘unlawful termination’ claim under the FW Act.

-access to premises;
+· Access to premises;

-provision of goods, services and facilities;
+· Provision of goods, services and facilities;

-provision of accommodation;
+· Provision of accommodation;

-disposal of land;
+· Disposal of land;

-administration of Commonwealth laws and programs; and
+· Administration of Commonwealth laws and programs; and

 What enforcement/remedies exist?

-Relevant remedy provisions are found in the Human Rights and Equal Opportunity Act (1986) (Cth).
-A court may make any one or more of the following orders when unlawful discrimination is established.
+Relevant remedy provisions are found in the Human Rights and Equal Opportunity Act 1986 (Cth).
+A Court may make any one or more of the following orders when unlawful age discrimination is established.
 A Court may order that a respondent:

-pay damages to the applicant;
+· Pay damages to the applicant;

-not repeat or continue the discrimination;
+· Not repeat or continue the discrimination;

-perform any reasonable act or course of conduct to address any loss or damage suffered by an applicant;
+· Perform any reasonable act or course of conduct to address any loss or damage suffered by an applicant’

-employ or re-employ an applicant; or
+· Employer or re-employ an applicant; or

-vary the termination of a contract or agreement.
+· Vary the termination of a contract or agreement.